islavutin/onnxruntime/docs/STVM_EP.md

 ## Introduction
-Some description
+STVM is an execution provider in the ONNX Runtime, which is built on top of Apache TVM.
+It delivers the path to innovations happening in Apache TVM ecosystem to ONNX Runtime customers.

 ## Build
-There are two steps to build ONNX runtime with STVM EP.
-Initially, Apache TVM should be built, and then ONNX runtime .
+There are two major steps to build ONNX runtime with STVM EP.
+Firstly, Apache TVM should be built, and then ONNX runtime .

 Important note is that both TVM and ORT with STVM use Python API, therefore the python packages shoud be reinstall or PYTHONPATH should be updated accordingly for correct work.
+See details below:

 ### Prerequisites
-Initially TVM and it's dependencies should be installed:<br />
+Initially TVM and required dependencies should be installed:<br />

 TVM dependencies installation:<br />
 `apt-get install -y python3 python3-dev python3-pip python3-setuptools gcc libtinfo-dev zlib1g-dev build-essential cmake libedit-dev libxml2-dev llvm`<br />